PhlipArima.com

 By Phlip Arima

-the telling of a life story late at night
+The telling of a life story late at night

 with an injured hand laying limp

-on a pillow stained with spunk
+on a pillow stained with spit

 and no sound except the furnace